-Join us on July 10 for our next Quaker Change Maker event featuring Dwight Wilson and Eduardo Diaz, two seasoned Quakers who have served as national leaders in the work for civilian oversight of law enforcement.
+On July 10, FCNL hosted a conversation with Dwight Wilson and Eduardo Diaz, two seasoned Quakers who have served as national leaders in the work for civilian oversight of law enforcement.

-José Woss, FCNL's Legislative Manager for Criminal Justice, will conclude the presentation by outlining next steps to advance the Stop Militarizing Law Enforcement Act (H.R.
+José Woss, FCNL's Legislative Manager for Criminal Justice, concluded the presentation by outlining next steps to advance the Stop Militarizing Law Enforcement Act (H.R.
 1714).

 This legislation would bring much needed reforms to local policing through limits on the Pentagon 1033 program.
 This program transfers millions of dollars of weapons of war and other equipment to local law enforcement departments, many of whom are dealing with problems in communities of color involving use of force.

 Here are two simple ways you take action right now:

 Eduardo I. Diaz